aligntech/jmeter-signalfx-reporter/README.md

 ## Note

-JMeter 3.1 does not "memoize" settings when you switch one listener to another, so be careful with switching from Graphite to SignalFX and bax
+JMeter 3.1 does not "memoize" settings when you switch one listener to another, so be careful with switching from Graphite to SignalFX and back